-RULES OF PROMOTION FOR B.A LL.B.
-5 YEARS PROGRAMME: -
+RULES OF PROMOTION FOR BB.A.
+LL.B 5 YEARS PROGRAMME

-In a 5 year LL.B programme, a Student who is admitted in 1st year, subject to the clearance of eligibility and after securing required credits for that year, shall automatically be promoted to next year.
+In a 5 year LL.B. programme, a Student who is admitted in 1st year, subject to the clearance of eligibility and after securing required credits for that year, shall automatically be promoted to next year.
 However, a Candidate who has not put minimum credits shall not be promoted to next year of the programme.
 In order to get promotion in 3rd year, the Candidate has to pass in all the papers of 1st year with minimum 6.00 grade points in each paper at both University Examination and Internal Examination.
-Similarly, in order to get promotion to 4th Year, a Candidate has to pass in all the papers of 1st year, a Candidate has to pass in all the papers of 1st year.
+Similarly, in order to get promotion to 4th Year, a Candidate has to pass in all the papers of 1st year and 2nd year.
 In order to get promotion in last year, a Candidate has to pass in all the papers of 1st year, 2nd year and 3rd year of the programme.

-SINGLE DEGREE: -
+SINGLE DEGREE:

-As per the UGC rules, a Candidate admitted in B.A.
-LL.B.
-5 Years Programme is entitled for Single Degree only (B.A.
+As per the UGC rules, a Candidate admitted in BB.A.
+LL.B 5 Years Programme is entitled for Single Degree only (BB.A.
 LL.B) that too after the successful completion of 5 years programme.
 They shall not be entitled for Dual Degree as the duration of the Programme is only five years.

-AWARD OF HONOURS: -
+AWARD OF HONOURS: